When you’re feeling fearful or worried about cancer testing, these strategies can help you cope.

 You may find a few phone check-ins or a meal out with someone makes you feel better.
 Keep in touch with several people to stay connected and share your thoughts.

-You may find it beneficial to connect with others with MBC to share your feelings.
+You may find it beneficial to connect with others who have cancer to share your feelings.
 Support groups can be helpful to talk about emotions like anxiety in an open and caring environment.

 You may even find people with similar experiences to yours who can share helpful advice about particular tests, scans, and treatments.

-You can participate with in-person support groups that are local to you.
+You can participate in in-person support groups that are local to you.
 Another way to connect is through an online support group.

-There are several ways to calm anxiety that surrounds tests or scans for MBC.
-You can try methods like meditation and yoga on your own.
-Or, you can seek various forms of support to ease your mind.
+Scanxiety is normal when you have cancer.
+But there are steps you can take to manage it.
+Try methods like meditation and yoga on your own.
+Or, you can seek various forms of support to share your thoughts, feel less alone, and ease your mind.